Indonesia says it will regulate Kratom cultivation and Export

 However, the U.S. Food and Drug Administration (FDA) equates kratom’s effects to those of narcotics such as opioids.
 It is listed as a “drug and chemical of concern” and is not approved for any medical use.

-President Joko Widodo has tasked the national research agency BRIN with investigating kratom consumption, particularly its dosage, according to Moeldoko.
+President Joko Widodo has tasked the national research agency BRIN with investigating kratom cultivation and consumption, particularly its dosage, according to Moeldoko.
 The upcoming regulations will also restrict the number of companies permitted to export kratom to ensure quality standards.

 Despite prohibitions in some countries, Moeldoko noted that at least 20 markets, including the United States, have expressed interest in importing Indonesian kratom.